jodotlearn/angular-tour-of-heros/README.md

   - applied the uppercasePipe to format hero name
   - let hero name editable
     - two-way data binding (ngModel)
 - create mock heroes, style and display heroes
   - show detail when click one of the hero list
+- create hero-detail component